ajbcloud/FutsalCulture/deployment-checklist.md

 ## DNS Records for Cloudflare

-Add these records in your Cloudflare DNS settings for `playhq.app`:
+Add these records in your Cloudflare DNS settings for `skorehq.com`:

 ```
 Type: CNAME